-Exploring Mackinac Island: 9 Top Things to Do
+9 Top Attractions & Things to Do on Mackinac Island, MI

 Mackinac Island is one of Michigan's most popular summertime resort towns, situated in Lake Huron along the Straits of Mackinac.
 More than 80 percent of the island is a State Park, offering beautiful scenery of high cliffs, ravines, natural bridges, caves, and rock formations.
-What really sets Mackinac Island apart from other tourist destinations, however, is its unique historic ambience, enhanced by the lack of motorized vehicles anywhere on the island.
-Tourists must arrive by ferry or by plane at the island's tiny airport, aircraft being the one exception to the rule.
-Walking and bicycling are the most common ways to explore the island's historic sights in the downtown area, and a horse-drawn carriage "taxi" is always available to bring tourists to destinations outside the resort and downtown areas.
+What really sets Mackinac Island apart from other tourist destinations, however, is its unique historic ambience, punctuated by the lack of motorized vehicles anywhere on the island.

 Those wanting to stay at one of the island's most iconic resorts should consider the Grand Hotel, which offers amenities including a pool, tennis court, and golf course and services like babysitting and a full-service spa.
 It is located on the southwest shore of the island, surrounded by the State Park and the shore, boasting the world's largest porch, which looks out over the Straits of Mackinac.

 Official site: www.mackinacparks.com

 Open during the summer months, Historic Downtown Mackinac is an extension of the island's living history tradition.
 Home to several historic homes and businesses, the district offers visitors a glimpse into the everyday lives of those who lived here at the height of the fur trade era of the 1820s and 30s.
 Each building focuses on a different aspect of life and culture, and includes costumed interpreters who perform demonstrations and answer questions.